-Warm Apple Bread with Cinnamon
+Warm Apple Pie Bread

-Follow Spend With Pennies on Pinterest for more great recipes!
+Follow Spend With Pennies on Pinterest for more great tips, ideas and recipes!

 - ½ tablespoon ground cinnamon